puppetlabs/puppet-specifications/language/types_values_variables.md

 Since version 4.5.0

 A new `Float` can be created from `Integer`, `Float`, `Boolean`, and `String` values.
-For conversion `from` String both float and integer formats are supported.
+For conversion from `String` both float and integer formats are supported.

 * For an integer, the floating point fraction of .0 is added to the value.
-* A Boolean true is converted to 1.0, and a false to 0.0
+* A boolean `true` is converted to 1.0, and a `false` to 0.0
-* In String format, integer prefixes for hex and binary are understood (but not octal since floating point in string format may start with a '0').
+* In `String` format, integer prefixes for hex and binary radix are understood (but not octal since floating point in string format may start with a '0').

 ### String([from, to])